 And then I received all these nice comments on how it gets easier and your puppy doesn’t have to be perfect and so on.

-I’m worried my older dog is Ace is being too aggressive when correcting Remy (at times) when resources are involved like his bed, toys or … ME.
+I’m worried my older dog is being too aggressive with my puppy when resources are involved like his dog bed, toys or … ME.